YanaBoz/OOP/README.md

   Change element;

  Calendar:
-  Rewiuv other years (you can see and change events and ToDo elements for future or past years);
+  Show other years (you can see and change events and ToDo elements for future or past years);
   Find necessary dates;
   Add events for days(example: birthdays);